 6 – Create and edit the wp-config.php file

-After creating the database and the user, there are only a few steps left for you to finish installing WordPress and create your blog.
+After creating the database and the user, there are only a few steps left for you to finish installing WordPress and creating your blog.

-What is needed now is to make WordPress understand that there is the database created and that it is there that all data will be stored from now on?
+What is needed now is to make WordPress understand that there is a database created and that it is there that all data will be stored from now on?